drcjar/lsr-presentation/lsr-presentation.md

 | Agricultural dusts | 5                  | 1.6 (0.8-3.0)      | 4 (0-12)               |
 | Silica             | 8                  | 1.7 (1.2-2.4)      | 3 (2-5)                |

-##

-- PAF = pc(OR - 1) / OR, where pc is the proportion of cases exposed and OR is the odds
-- Stata metan and metaprop used to calculate pooled OR and PAF respectively
-- The 95\% confidence interval for the OR and PAF from each study included was computed using exact method
-- Fixed effect model where heterogeneity low, random effects model where heterogeneity high

 # 3. Thinking about historic asbestos exposure assessment

 ##

 I searched pubmed, embase, and google scholar for combinations and synonyms of "asbestos", "exposure assessment", together with terms for modes of assessment including "lung biopsy", "bronchoalveolar lavage", "exposure reconstruction", and "job-exposure matrix".
-When relevant papers were identified, papers referenced, and papers citing, the paper were reviewed.
+When a relevant paper was identified, papers referenced, and papers citing, the paper were reviewed.

 ##